alex-oswald/alexoswald.com/_posts/2020-05-06-creating-my-static-blog-site.md

 As it stands, you can release a new version of your site by:

 1. Making changes in VS Code
-2. Commiting changes
+2. Committing changes
 3. Wait for build pipeline to succeed
 4. Create release pipeline
 5. View new deployment in a browser

-Our web address to access the site is currently the `Primary endpoint` for the Storage accounts web container.
+The web address to access the site is currently the `Primary endpoint` for the Storage accounts web container.

 ---